DD

 L'Eglise Clinet 2012 (barrel sample) 96p

 Tasted in April 2013.
-This was a classy, stylish and rich wine with a distinct nose of black cherries mixed with chocolate/cocoa powder, stunningly complex with a myriad of nuances and excellent length/aftertaste.
+This was a classy, stylish, rich wine with a distinct nose of black cherries mixed with chocolate/cocoa powder, stunning complexity with plenty of nuances, and excellent length and aftertaste.
 Stunning effort.

 L'Eglise Clinet 2011 (barrel sample) 96p

 Tasted in March 2012.
-It was classy and stylish wine with vibrancy, great complexity, various nuances and excellent length/aftertaste.
+It was a classy and stylish wine with vibrancy, great complexity, various nuances, and excellent length and aftertaste.
 Full-blown ripeness of fruit and tannin and beautiful balance.
-This was wow stuff from Denis Durantou!
+This is awesome stuff from Denis Durantou!

 L'Eglise Clinet 2010 99-100p

 Tasted in April 2013.
 This wine was so "thick" that you could slice it!
 Enormous concentration and intensity.
-90% Valrhona chocolate, mixed with black cherries and blueberries, superb composition and richness of nuances, strong as a rock and an extraordinary length.
+90% Valrhona chocolate, mixed with black cherries and blueberries, has superb composition and richness of nuances, a firm backbone as a rock, and an extraordinary length.
 Mind-boggling effort!

 L'Eglise Clinet 1970 95p

 Tasted in April 2007.
-Dark red, young appearance, tight and impressively structured.
-Packed with lush cherries and raspberries, and truffles.
-Complex, vibrant and long on the palate and with a firm, sweet finish.
+Dark red, youthful appearance, tight, and impressively structured.
+It is packed with lush cherries, raspberries, and truffles, complex, vibrant, and long on the palate with a firm, sweet finish.
 Wonderful wine.